filecoin-project/lotus-docs/content/en/storage-providers/setup/prerequisites.md

 ---
 title: "Prerequisites"
 description: "This guide describes the necessary prerequisites before configuring a Lotus miner for production."
-lead: "This guide describes the necessary prerequisites before configuring a Lotus miner for production.."
+lead: "This guide describes the necessary prerequisites before configuring a Lotus miner for production."
 draft: false
 menu:
     storage-providers: